crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-marketplace/index.rst

 To proceed with either tutorial, choose the cloud provider that suits your needs and follow the steps in the relevant section of the tutorial.
-Then, in either case, follow the process outlined for configuring your cluster through the CrateDB Cloud Console wizard.
+Then, in either case, you will be refered back to the CrateDB Cloud Console to finish the deployment of your cluster.

 .. rubric:: Table of contents